SpriteKitAlliance/SKAToolKit/README.md

 #SKAToolKit
 SKAToolKit is a set of tools created by the Sprite Kit Alliance to be used with Apples Sprite Kit framework.
 One of the biggest features is the SKATiledMap which is a simple solution for creating a map using the free Tiled Map Editor http://www.mapeditor.org/.
 The Sprite Kit Alliance is happy to provide the SKAToolKit free of charge without any warranty or guarantee (see license below for more info).

-###Suported Map Types
-Currently SKATileMap supports Tiled Maps that are exported in the JSON format.

-###SKAToolKit Install Instructions
+##SKAToolKit Install Instructions
 - Copy all files in SKAToolKit folder into your project
 - Import either SKATiledMap or any SKA file you want

-###Tiled Object Defaults
-When creating your tiled map SKATiledMap will create physical bodies if it finds these properties on a tile or object.

-- SKACollisionType : SKACollisionTypeRect

-###SKATiledMap
+##SKATiledMap
 This is a sprite node that represents a map created in Tiled.
 Currently SKATiledMap only supports JSON format.
 Add the JSON file and any images used for your tiles into your project.

+###Suported Map Types
+Currently SKATileMap supports Tiled Maps that are exported in the JSON format.

     SKATiledMap *map = [[SKATiledMap alloc]initWithMapName:@"yourMapName"]; //name of your JSON file